Adam Auclair: Ottawa Redblacks

 Auclair was drafted in the first round, sixth overall, by the Ottawa Redblacks in the 2020 CFL draft, but did not play in 2020 due to the cancellation of the 2020 CFL season.
 Instead, he signed with the team on February 12, 2021.
 He made the team's active roster following training camp and played in his first professional game on August 7, 2021, against the Edmonton Elks, where he had two special teams tackles.
 He played in 12 out of 14 regular season games in 2021 where he had 12 defensive tackles, eight special teams tackles, and one forced fumble.

 In 2022, Auclair began the season as a backup, but earned his first start at linebacker on July 8, 2022, against the Saskatchewan Roughriders, where he had six defensive tackles.
 He continued to start at linebacker until he suffered a hand injury following the week 9 game against the Calgary Stampeders.
 After being placed on the injured list for six games, he returned to play as a backup linebacker in the Thanksgiving Day Classic against the Montreal Alouettes where he had four defensive tackles and two special teams tackles.
 He finished the year having played in 12 regular season games where he had 44 defensive tackles, eight special teams tackles, and one sack.

 In the 2023 season, Auclair played in all 18 regular season games where he had 63 defensive tackles, 14 special teams tackles, one sack, one interception, and one forced fumble.
 As a pending free agent in 2024, it was reported that Auclair intended to sign with the Saskatchewan Roughriders.
 Consequently, he was granted an early release by the Redblacks on February 8, 2024.

 Saskatchewan Roughriders

 On February 9, 2024, it was announced that Auclair had signed with the Saskatchewan Roughriders to a one-year contract.
 He played in 15 regular season games where he had 37 defensive tackles, 16 special teams tackles, and three interceptions.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 BC Lions

 On February 11, 2025, it was announced that Auclair had signed with the BC Lions.
 On June 1, 2025, Auclair was placed on the Lions' 1-game injured list to start the 2025 CFL season.
 He rejoined the active roster on June 19, 2025.
 On July 13, 2025, Auclair was placed on the Lions' 6-game injured list after suffering an injury during the previous week's game against the Montreal Alouettes.
 He rejoined the active roster on September 4, 2025.
+On February 10, 2026, Auclair became a free agent at the conclusion of his contract with the Lions.